 - Use Music - Create playlists to tune into when stress hits and watch your mood change!
 Dance party!

-Embrace kindness by organizing a company service project with an online sign up (check to learn how nonprofits are working with volunteers during the pandemic).
+Embrace kindness by organizing a company service project with an online sign up.
 View an Example

 Try Physical Activity to Manage Stress

 Moving our bodies is an active form of self-care, health and gratitude.
 Incorporating 30-60 minutes of physical activity into your schedule will benefit your stress level.